 Sales also tend to get more aggressive at the end of the fiscal year, when companies want to get inventory off of their books.
+(See the explanation below for retailers’ fiscal years.)
 That’s why most clothing retailers run big clearance sales in January and bring out bathing suits in February.
 They want all the goods from the fiscal year out of the store, and if that means you can’t buy a decent new coat in February, that’s too bad.
-(But, if you need a decent new coat and can wait until January, you will get a better price than you will at any time in November or December.)
+(But if you need a decent new coat and can wait until January, you will get a better price than you will at any time in November or December.)

 How do I know when the fiscal quarter or year is ending?

-There’s another wrinkle: Companies can make a few choices of when their month ends.
+There’s another wrinkle: Companies can choose when their month ends.
 For accounting purposes, a month may end on the calendar end, the last Friday of the month, or the last weekday of the month.
 All that matters is that the company be consistent.

 You can find the fiscal year end for a public company through an Internet search.
 Best Buy’s fiscal year end is the Saturday closest to the end of January.
 Carmax ends its year at the end of February .
 HP celebrates New Year’s Eve on Halloween.
 If you know you need a new refrigerator, new car or new computer, you can use this information to look for sales.